X-Men: Days of Future Past: Visual effectsX-Men: Days of Future Past had 1,311 visual effects shots produced by twelve studios. Richard Stammer served as the overall effects supervisor based on his work for Prometheus (2012). The leading company was Moving Picture Company, who created the future Sentinels and worked on the sequences involving the X-Jet and Cerebro's red virtual world. The Sentinels' scaled bodies were created by adapting a tool originally developed to create hair and fur, which would later evolve into creating a proxy representation of each individual scale as a "follicle". Another major contributor was Digital Domain, with effects from the 1973 portion that encompassed nearly a third of the work. These included the Sentinels, Mystique's transformations and eyes, and various digital environments. Digital augmentation turned a remote airstrip into a Vietnam prisoner camp and added Paris' famed mansard rooftops to the Montreal locations. The environment work based on Washington, D.C. required the team to study period references of the National Mall and White House, and photograph almost all of RFK Stadium to create a detailed digital replica. Rising Sun Pictures created a sequence considered by many reviewers the centerpiece of the film's effects, where Quicksilver uses his super speed in the Pentagon kitchen. Depicting how, to a speedster, actions in real time come down to a virtual standstill, objects float around in slow-motion. After doing a LIDAR scan of the kitchen set, the digital recreation added many computer-generated props—cooking gear, cutlery, vegetables and water released by a fire sprinkler system—rendered in near microscopic detail regarding placement and lighting, particularly because the footage had to work in 3D. To simulate Quicksilver running on the walls, Evan Peters and a stunt double were filmed in both the set being suspended by a harness and on a treadmill that stood in front of a chroma key green screen. Only Peters' legs were digitally replaced. Despite the sequence only having 29 effects shots, it required nearly seven months of work from RSP's team of 70 artists.

 Rhythm and Hues Studios worked on Beast's transformations, the creation of Xavier's plane, and speed effects for Quicksilver.
 They also worked with Digital Domain on the sequence featuring the inside of the 1973 Sentinel.
 Mokko Studio worked on Mystique's eyes and costume fixes.
 Cinesite worked on the future New York City in the opening prologue along with clean-ups, wire removals, and production fixes.
 Fuel VFX worked on holographic effects and Havok's mutant powers.
 Vision Globale worked on visual effects relating to a dream and flashback sequence.
 Hydraulx, Lola and Method Studios handled a number of compositions and production fixes.
 The Third Floor worked on extensive story-boarding and visualisation.

 Music

 Director Bryan Singer's regular collaborator John Ottman worked on the score of the film, in addition to being its editor, thereby becoming the first composer to score more than one film in the X-Men film series, having previously scored X2 (2003).
-He reused some of themes from X2, including the title theme, which is a first for a X-Men film.
+He reused some of his themes from X2, including the title theme, which is a first for an X-Men film.
 He also used modern instrumentation and synth elements for the score, upon Singer's request, as it could be compared to other contemporary superhero scores.

-The soundtrack was digitally released by Sony Classical Records on May 26, 2014 and followed by a physical release on June 30, 2014.
+The soundtrack was digitally released by Sony Classical Records on May 26, 2014, followed by a physical release on June 30, 2014.
 An expanded version of the soundtrack, including music exclusive to The Rogue Cut, was released on July 10, 2015.